ita-social-projects/Home/home-docs/modules-description.md

  - There is project's documentation.

 ### home-open-api
- - This module is responsible for specification's storage and validation.
+ - This module is responsible for storage and validation of the specification.
  - It stores project's OpenApi 3.0 specification in `.yaml` file.
  - When you want to change something in generated code, you need to change specification firstly.